-- ✓ Clean all windows, mirrors, and light lenses (front, back, and sides) to ensure that you can "see" and "be seen." - ✓ Reposition any mirrors or other fixtures to provide an unobstructed view (front, back, and sides) from the driver's seat. - ✓ Remove or secure all loose fixtures (e.g., awnings, flags, antennas, portable lights) to keep them from falling from the motorhome when the vehicle is in motion. - ✓ Make a "walk-around" visual inspection of the motorhome to note any irregularities (e.g., loose trim) or problems (e.g., low tires); correct noted problems accordingly.

-- ✓ Check the tires for proper inflation (i.e., cold-inflation pressure: 100 psig).
+- ✓ Clean all windows, mirrors, and light lenses (front, back, and sides) to ensure that you can "see" and "be seen." - ✓ Reposition any mirrors or other fixtures to provide an unobstructed view (front, back, and sides) from the driver's seat. - ✓ Remove or secure all loose fixtures (e.g., awnings, flags, antennas, portable lights) to keep them from falling from the motorhome when the vehicle is in motion. - ✓ Make a "walk-around" visual inspection of the motorhome to note any irregularities (e.g., loose trim) or problems (e.g., low tires); correct noted problems accordingly. - ✓ Check all exterior storage-compartment and generator-compartment doors to make sure that they are properly latched.
+If need be, check inside all exterior compartments to make sure that all cargo and equipment are properly secured so that they do not work loose and become hazards during sudden starts and stops. - ✓ Check the tires for proper inflation (i.e., cold-inflation pressure: 100 psi).
 If the motorhome has not been used recently, make sure that the "cold-inflation" pressure is maintained.
 If the motorhome has recently been used, make sure that the "hot inflation" pressure (see the tire-manufacturer's literature to determine appropriate "hot inflation" pressure) is maintained.
 All tire pressures must be within 1-2 pounds (psi) of each other. - ✓ Examine wheel lug nuts to ensure their proper tightness.
 If any lug nuts are found to be loose, first check the fit of the wheel to the hub to make sure the wheel is mounted properly, which would produce a "wobbly" wheel when the motorhome is in motion, and then tighten the lug nuts. - ✓ Check all fluid levels (e.g., engine oil, transmission fluid, coolant, power-steering fluid, brake fluid, battery fluid [if applicable], windshield-washer solvent) to ensure that correct levels are maintained.
-Fill any low reservoirs, as needed. - ✓ DO NOT SUBSTITUTE any other fluids for specified oils, transmission fluid, brake fluid, or other hydraulic fluids-substitutions are not acceptable and can void warranties. - ✓ Before starting the motorhome engine, make sure all lines (e.g., water, sewer) and electrical power cords are disconnected and properly stowed. - ✓ Ensure that the levelling jacks are in the "travel" position and antennas are securely docked.

-- After entering the motorhome, make sure that the electrically actuated, retractable step has properly operated to retract the step fully before starting the engine of the motorhome. - ✓ Check all interior doors (e.g., shower, microwave, refrigerator, etc.) to ensure that they are locked and/or secure.
-Make sure that all large items are stored away and secure (e.g., coffee pots, corning ware, etc.).
+Fill any low reservoirs, as needed. - ✓ DO NOT SUBSTITUTE any other fluids for specified oils, transmission fluid, brake fluid, or other hydraulic fluids-substitutions are not acceptable and can void warranties. - ✓ Before starting the motorhome engine, make sure all lines (e.g., water, sewer) and electrical power cords are disconnected and properly stowed. - ✓ Ensure that the levelling jacks are in the "travel" position and antennas are securely docked. - ✓ After entering the motorhome, make sure that the electrically actuated, retractable step has properly operated to retract the step fully before starting the engine of the motorhome. - ✓ Check all interior doors (e.g., shower, microwave, refrigerator, etc.) to ensure that they are locked and/or secure.
+Make sure that all large kitchen items are stored away and secure.

-DRIVING SAFETY
+DRIVING SAFETY:

-Various adjustments must be made to ensure the driver's comfort and the safety of the motorhome before starting and moving the motorhome; these include:
+Driver seat and tilt steering wheel adjustments must be made to ensure the driver's comfort and the driver's safe operation of the motorhome; these include: